-Builders that are considering adding a photovoltaic systems to newly constructed homes can save a bit of time and money by using solar ready design standards.
+Builders that are considering adding a photovoltaic system to newly-constructed homes can save a bit of time and money by using solar-ready design standards.
 By integrating mechanical and electrical features during the construction phase, builders can streamline the integration of solar panel systems.
 Some essential considerations include:

 - Roof load bearing limitations